Yuri-Rassokhin/BenchmarkBeholder/README.md

 ## Quick Start

-BBH runs all parameter combinations of the specified workload, saves results as a CSV file, and you're ready to analyze:
+BBH runs all parameter combinations of the specified workload, saves results as a CSV file, and you're ready to analyze.

 ```bash
 ./bbh ./workloads/ping_dns.json